mouhamedkl/expressjs_auth/README.md

-# simplenode_auth
+# expressjs_auth

-simplenode_auth is a simple, flexible, and fast solution for creating Express.js applications with built-in authentication.
+expressjs_auth is a simple, flexible, and fast solution for creating Express.js applications with built-in authentication.
 It supports both MySQL and MongoDB, providing all the necessary middlewares, services, controllers, and routes to get started quickly.

 ## Features